-In connection with a Spin-Off transaction, as described below in "The Private Offering - Investor Optionality; Potential Spin-Offs", the capital gains component of the incentive fee will be payable in respect of the exchanged shares of common stock (the "Spin-Off Capital Gains Incentive Fee" and together with the Spin-Off Income Incentive Fee, the "Spin-Off Incentive Fee").
-We expect that the Spin-Off Capital Gains Incentive Fee would be calculated as of the date of the completion of a Spin-Off transaction as if such date were a calendar year-end for purposes of calculating and paying the Spin-Off Capital Gains Incentive Fee.
+In connection with the Spin-Offs described below in "The Private Offering - Investor Optionality; Potential Spin-Offs", the capital gains component of the incentive fee will be payable in respect of the exchanged shares of common stock (the "Spin-Off Capital Gains Incentive Fee" and together with the Spin-Off Incentive Fee, the "Spin-Off Incentive Fee").
+It is expected that the Spin-Off Capital Gains Incentive Fee would be calculated as of the date of the completion of each of the Spin-Offs as if such date were a calendar year-end for purposes of calculating and paying the Spin-Off Capital Gains Incentive Fee.